 - It held over 12 months in living expenses when this happened, so we had a nice cushion.
 That definitely lowered the risk.

 - We had a contingency plan.
-If selling the practice didn’t work out, if the online business didn’t work out, if I got hit with another Goggle algorithm update, and the online business vanished, then what?
+If selling the practice didn’t work out, if the online business didn’t work out, if I got hit with another Google algorithm update, and the online business vanished, then what?
 We had a contingency plan for all that.

 But I hope you can see that this was still not an easy decision.
 The financial planning practice brought in a lot of money, and it was my baby.
 I just had so much of my identity tied up in my business that it was hard to walk away.

-But walk away, I did.
+But I walked away, I did.

 No Regrets After Making the Tough Choice

 Yep, I’m glad I did, especially now that it’s a done deal.
-I haven’t lost any sleep over selling the business either.
+I haven’t lost any sleep over selling the business, either.
 It’s been really, really, really good – even awesome!
 And I hope that what I’ve shared with you here is helpful.

 If you’re like me, a time will come when you’ll need to make a tough decision to walk away from something that’s important to you.
 It’s hard, but it helps to remember there are just so many good things and so much potential when you strongly believe it’s time to make a major change.